Find Affordable College Courses

 160 Yearly Graduations

 The University of Texas at Austin tops the list of the most popular school in the U.S. for behavioral aspects of health majors who are seeking their bachelor's degree.
 Roughly 50,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,752 per year, while in-state graduate students, on average, pay $12,050 per year.
-The behavioral aspects of health program at The University of Texas at Austin awarded 160 bachelor's degrees during the 2020-2021 school year.
-About 78% of this group were women, and 63% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,678 per year, while in-state graduate students, on average, pay $12,012 per year.
+During the most recent year for which we have data, 160 people received their bachelor's degree in behavioral aspects of health from UT Austin.
+About 82% of this group were women, and 74% were students from an underrepresented racial-ethnic group.

 #2